···

 Mind Racing, Body Still

 Thoughts going fast — worry, guilt, what-ifs — but none of it translates into action.
-It's like revving an engine in neutral.
-All that energy and nothing to show for it.
+Like revving an engine in neutral.
+All that energy with nothing to show for it.
 The noise just gets louder.

 Numbness Taking Over

 Sometimes the feelings are so much that you stop feeling them entirely.
-A strange disconnect — like watching your life from the outside.
+A strange disconnect — watching your life from the outside.
 Not calm, not peaceful.
-Just... empty.
+Just empty.
 The shutdown happened so fast you didn't see it coming.

 The Guilt Spiral

 The paralysis itself becomes another thing to feel bad about.
-You can't move, then you feel guilty for not moving, then the guilt makes it even harder.
-The loop feeds itself.
+You can't move, then you feel guilty for not moving, then the guilt makes it harder.
 Each cycle makes the next one heavier.

 Overwhelm